Courses Bachelor Display 2020-2021

 After completing this course students should be able to:

-* Calculate with complex numbers, can plot them in the complex plane, is able to formulate and use DeMoivre's Theorem, can compute roots of a complex number and can solve equations in that way.
-The student can state the definition of the complex exponential function and can use that in applications.
+4. Calculate with complex numbers, can plot them in the complex plane, is able to formulate and use DeMoivre's Theorem

 The course unit assumes only prior knowledge acquired from Mathematics B as taught in pre-university programmes (VWO) on Dutch secondary schools (or equivalent).